 The Habit of Going Outside

 For some of us, getting outside is a big deal!
-I remember, when my kids were babies, a whole week would go by, and we just did not get outside.
+I remember, when my kids were babies, a whole week would go by (maybe two?), and we just did not get outside.
 It’s not that I wanted to be cooped up all day – It just wasn’t on my list of priorities (I was too busy keeping everyone alive)!
 Can you relate?
 I’ve since learned that my mind, body, and spirit need nature.
 Nature journaling forces me outside to breathe in fresh air and experience the natural world with all of my senses.

 Falling In Love With Science

 There was a time I thought I hated science.
 Now, I am falling in love with it!
 As I’ve tried to quench my curiosity, I’ve tasted samples of biology, physics, botany, geology, even astronomy.
-I sometimes wonder what my college path would have been if I had been introduced to science in this way.
+I sometimes wonder what my college path would have been had I been introduced to science in this way.
 For me, science in school always felt cold and un-living – nature study shows me that science is all about life!
 The combination of art and science is exciting.
 I have a deep appreciation (and a bit of jealousy) for those who have taken the time to study nature and record all that they have discovered.

 The Best Kind Of Gratitude Journal